 Career path: Ajax Cape Town, Ajax, Borussia Dortmund, Everton, Tottenham, Everton, Sunderland, Bidvest Wits

 Very much in the Roberto Soldado mould of being excellent somewhere, going to Spurs and being bobbins, and then just quietly sidling back to wherever he was excellent in the first place to be pretty good once more.
 In fairness to him, and Spurs, there is a familiar tale of injuries restricting impact to be told here.

 Career path: Christchurch United, DC United, Blackburn, Tottenham, QPR

-With a face seemingly chiselled from the same antipodean granite as some of his more illustrious All Black compatriots, Nelsen’s career in England was All Blue (and White), most notably as the rock at the heart of Mark Hughes’ successful Blackburn defence.
-But towards the end, he also had a half-a-season at Spurs as cover for Sebastien Bassong.
+With a face seemingly chiselled from the same antipodean granite as some of his more illustrious All-Black compatriots, Nelsen’s career in England was All-Blue (and White), most notably as the rock at the heart of Mark Hughes’ successful Blackburn defence.
+But towards the end, he also had a half-season at Spurs as cover for Sebastien Bassong.
 Another Harry classic.